 Drone Real Estate Photography Pricing Level

-The larger the property is, the more time is needed to spend on the pre-production planning process for drone photography.
+The larger the property is, the more time you need to spend on the pre-production planning process for drone photography.
 As a result, the actual cost will be dramatically raised.

-Aerial photography is possible to be produced with either a low-cost drone or the one attached with a high-end camera, depending on your affordability.
+Aerial photography can be produced with either a low-cost drone or the one attached with a high-end camera, depending on your affordability.
 Besides, the cost of editing and post-production motion graphics should be taken into account.

 Do it yourself